THE PROBLEM

 Capital timing mismatch

-Mechanical thinning, prescribed fire, and maintenance re-entry must occur in sequence over 5–20 years.
-Annual appropriations arrive unpredictably, are vulnerable to suppression diversion, and cannot guarantee later phases are funded when initial work is done.
+Mechanical thinning, prescribed fire, and follow-up maintenance treatments must occur in sequence over 5–20 years.
+Annual appropriations arrive unpredictably, are vulnerable to diversion to fire suppression, and cannot guarantee later phases are funded when initial work is done.

 Suppression crowding out prevention